Gianmarco Vannucchi

-Gianmarco Vannucchi (born 30 July 1995) is an Italian footballer who plays as a goalkeeper for club Benevento.
+Gianmarco Vannucchi (born 30 July 1995) is an Italian professional footballer who plays as a goalkeeper for club Benevento.

 Club career

 As a product of Juventus, Vannuchi never made his first team debut, the Turin club loaned him to Pro Vercelli, and later Renate.
 In 2015, Lega Pro side Alessandria signed him, he made his professional debut on 11 July 2015, in the 10th round of 2015–16 season against Pro Patria, he became the constant member of the starting team for the rest of the season.
 In the summer of 2018, Serie B side Salernitana signed him for an undisclosed fee.

 On 27 August 2020 he became a new Padova player.

 From September 2022 is a new Taranto player, a team in which he made his debut on 18 September 2022 in the match against Fidelis Andria which ended with the score of 2–1.

 On 29 August 2024, Vannucchi signed a two-season contract with Ternana.

+On 9 July 2025, Vannucchi signs a contract with Benevento.